CheungKitLeong/CSCI3260_final_project/README.md

 1. Render one planet, one spacecraft and at least one space vehicles 10%

 (T)7.
 Correct viewpoint 8%
+- Done!

 (T)10.
 Use keyboard to control the translations of the spacecraft 8%
+- Done!

 (T)5.
 Render an asteroid ring cloud 10%
+- Done!

 8. Normal mapping for the planet 8%

 4. Basic light rendering 4%

 (T) 9.
 Use mouse to control the self-rotation of the spacecraft 8%
+- Working on

 2. Self-rotation for the planet and the local space vehicle 8%